tek5030/setup_scripts/README.md

 ### Add packages

 #### Install compiler, cmake, curl and git
-we will install a few basic tools before proceeding with installation of course dependencies.
+we will install a few basic tools before proceeding with installation of the dependencies.
+The `-y` (or `--yes`) means that we don't want to be propmpted for whether we _really_ want to install or not.

 ```bash
 sudo apt install -y \